readthedocs/website/content/posts/mkdocs-yaml-manipulation.md

 We are announcing the deprecation of the `mkdocs.yml` manipulation done by Read the Docs at build time on **Monday, April 15th, 2024**.
-After this date, there will be some changes in the behavior:
+After this date, there will be some changes in build process behavior:

 * MkDocs default theme will be used if your documentation is not defining one on its `mkdocs.yml` file.
   If you want to continue using the `readthedocs` theme, read [Choosing your Theme](https://www.mkdocs.org/user-guide/choosing-your-theme/) MkDocs' documentation